See how to install grommets on fabric and how to use a grommet tool. It's much easier than you think - even if you've never done that yet!

 A grommet tool kit comes equipped with an anvil and a hole punch, a grommet setter, and of course, grommets and washers.
-What you see in these photos are the parts from a small set I got for myself - the anvil is the small base, it's double-sided, and the 'stick piece' is both the hole pucher and the grommet setter.
-These will slightly differ from manufacturer to manufacturer, but they usually come with short instruction for use.
+What you see in these photos are the parts from a small set I got for myself - the anvil is the small base, it's double-sided, and the 'stick piece' is both the hole puncher and the grommet setter.
+These will slightly differ from manufacturer to manufacturer, but they usually come with short instructions for use.

 How To Install Grommets Tutorial

 Here you'll learn how to install grommets, it's so much easier than you'd think!
 Punch a hole into the fabric, place on the washer and use a hammer - done!
 In need to note that some manufacturers recommend using a rubber mallet but I use a regular hammer.
 Never had any issues, works fine!

 Place the anvil on a piece of scrap wood, and position the fabric with the marked spot in the center of the anvil.
 Carefully place the hole punch over that (as noted, here's the same tool as the hole-setter) and hit it with a hammer.